The Varying Poverties of Now

 Basically, Fielding was defining his conception of a strictly literary sense of public domain, right around the same time that copyright law and the general notion of a legal public domain were entering European society.
 It was definitely fresh stuff to the first readers of ‘Tom Jones,’ especially coming in such a forceful tone from the author—but I guess the truth is that now, to people like Shields, this firmly delineated thinking represents some kind of satanic opposition to the new age 21st-century, all-access sharing, genre mish-mash, fiction/non-fiction supreme, essay remix whatever that we’re all supposed to be clamoring for if we want to call ourselves good critics or writers.

 Or maybe Shields just never read the book.
-Who the fuck knows.
+Who knows.
 Maybe I should ask him someday.
 He probably wouldn’t want to talk about it.
 I’d probably have to start talking about something else and then try to weasel it into the conversation.
 Kind of like sampling, I guess.
 Who knows.

 I do have to say, of course, that it’s nice that we eventually grew out of Fielding’s idea of robbing the rich ancients and protecting the poor contemporaries.
 In fact, as I’m writing this I’m listening to Roland Kirk play two horns on a 1962 recording of his tribute to Thelonious Monk and Charles Mingus, which carries the long title of ‘Where Monk and Mingus Live/Let’s Call This’ (the second half of which is a Monk tune).
-It’s better than electronic sampling—but what the fuck do I know?
+It’s better than electronic sampling—but what do I know?
 All I know is that, for all our gripes about 21st-century culture—most of which are probably purposely ironic and disingenuous anyway—it’s nice to live the era of access.
 Sure, I would’ve rather had the chance to buy Roland Kirk a drink; but at least now I can pretend I once knew him.